j-matuska/ip_explorer/README.md

 # Overview

+This package is modification of original package from jvita/ip_explorer.
+Interface to SchNetPack database file added as used in paper xxxxxxxx

 This package is intended to be used as a toolbox to aid in the development, analysis, and benchmarking of interatomic potentials (IPs).